jhayer/baargin/paper/paper.md

 3. De novo assembly is run using SPAdes [@Prjibelski:2020] if only short reads were provided, and with Unicycler [@Wick:2017] for a hybrid assembly when short and long reads are provided.
-4. The contigs are taxonomically assigned using Kraken2 [@Wood:2019] and the contigs classified at the taxonomic level provided by the user (with the taxid, and including the children taxa) are retrieved and therefore named as *"deconta"* for decontaminated contigs [@Lu:2022].
+4. Taxonomic assignment of the contigs is performed using Kraken2 [@Wood:2019] and the contigs classified at the taxonomic level provided by the user (with the taxid, and including the children taxa) are retrieved and therefore named as *"deconta"* for decontaminated contigs [@Lu:2022].
 The dataset containing all the contigs are named as *"raw"*.
 From here all the steps except the annotation (8) will be performed on both sets of contigs *"raw"* and *"deconta"*.
-5. A quality check of the assembly is achieved by Quast [@Gurevich:2013] and BUSCO [@Manni:2021].
+5. A quality check of the assembly is conducted using Quast [@Gurevich:2013] and BUSCO [@Manni:2021].
 For BUSCO, the users have the possibility to specify the taxonomic lineage database to use for searching the housekeeping genes (at the class level of the strain to analyse for example: *enterobacterales_odb10*)
 6. The contigs (*raw* and *deconta*) are then screened to identify the sequence type of the strain using MLST tool (Multi-Locus Sequence Typing) [@Seemann:2022].
-7. The contigs are then submitted to a plasmid identification with PlasmidFinder [@Carattoli:2014] and additionally with Platon if the user provides a database for it [@Schwengers:2020].
+7. The contigs are subsequently submitted to plasmid identification using PlasmidFinder [@Carattoli:2014] and additionally with Platon if the user provides a database for it [@Schwengers:2020].
 8. Antimicrobial Resistance Genes (ARGs) are then searched in the contigs using both CARD RGI [@Alcock:2023] and the NCBI AMRFinderPlus [@Feldgarden:2021].
 For certain species only, AMRFinderPlus